vippsas/vipps-developers/contact.md

 # What to include in the email

-So, for _*technical questions*_: Send an email to integration@vipps.no with all relevant information:
+So, for _*technical questions*_: Send an e-mail to integration@vipps.no with all relevant information:

 * An email a self-explanatory `Subject` line ("`POST:/something` gives `HTTP 400` response")
 * Your contact information (if not in your email signature):